 Physical and mental disibilites, in states such as California, require only a limitation on a major life expectancy such as working.
 This means that, unlike the Americans With Disabilities Act of 1990,California law does not require a substantial limitation.
 This distinction is intended to and does result in broader coverage under California law than it does under federal law.
 Further, regardless of whether the working limitation relates to a particular employment or a class, working is, by definition, a major life activity.
 The main take away is that even a minor or temporary work limitation will qualify for protection under the Fair Employment and Housing Act, even if it does not necessarily qualify under federal law.

 In most cases involving a disability discrimination lawsuit an employer or entity will be held legally liable for discriminatory actions committed by its supervisors, managers, or other agents.
 Yet, in some cases an employer may not be liable for a disability discrimination lawsuit, such as in circumstances where, because of an individual’s disability, he or she cannot either (1) perform the essential duties of a position even with reasonable accommodations, or (2) cannot perform the essential duties of a position in a manner that would not endanger his or her own health or safety or the safety of others.

 Workplace Disability Discrimination Lawsuit Process

 The type and amount of remedies one may be able to recover from a disability discrimination lawsuit case may ultimately depend on the following factors: available evidence introduced on one’s behalf by his or her disability discrimination lawsuit attorney, the type of legal proceedings involved in the discrimination case, and the specific relief that has been granted.
-Depending on the specific case, a disability discrimination lawsuit claim may be handled in civil court and may proceed all the way to trial, while in other cases these claims may be settled through mediation, which involves a mediator bringing the involved parties together to settle the dispute.
+Depending on the specific case, a disability discrimination lawsuit claim may be handled in civil court and may proceed all the way to trial, while in other cases these claims may be settled through mediation.
+Mediation involves a mediator bringing the involved parties together to settle the dispute.